TomPace101/nanopore_diffusion/notes.md

 You have to do it bottom-up.
 But validation has to happen automatically at some point.
 If it's optional, it won't happen.
+Leaning towards check at instantiation.
+But Wait!
+Requests are not immutable.
+So I can create a valid request, then modify it to be invalid, and that will never be caught.
+Should requests be immutable, then?
+If so, that's a problem for customization.
+Also, I seem to recall that immutability and slots don't work together.

 _TODO_ refactor this TODO list!